 1. Badminton Clothes

-One set of extra badminton grip is always desirable as the original, replacement or overgrip may get damaged during the game.
+It is one of the most frequently used badminton equipment.
+One set of extra badminton grips is always desirable as the original, replacement or overgrip may get damaged during the game.
 Also, you may want to change your grip during the game for the extra comfort of a new wrapped grip.
-Though the towel grip has a better sweat absorbing capacity than the rubber grip, you may choose anyone according to your preference.
+Though towel grips have a better sweat-absorbing capacity than rubber grips, you may choose anyone according to your preference.
 One bottle of grip powder is always handy if your palms sweat a lot.

 4. Wristband and Headband